- Jumping spiders are able to jump 10-50 times their body length.

-Check out some of the most amazing facts about jumping spiders.
+Check out some of the most amazing facts about these spiders below!

 Most humans can only jump a few feet, much less than their length or height.
-But imagine being able to jump 10 times your height – you could leap tall buildings in a single bound!
+Imagine being able to jump 10 times your height – you could leap tall buildings in a single bound!

-Some people may feel that the words “cute” and “spider” don’t belong in the same sentence, but they haven’t yet met the jumping spider.
+Some people may feel that the words “cute” and “spider” do not belong in the same sentence, but they obviously haven’t seen a jumping spider up close.

 Jumping spiders have a particular arrangement of eyes – two very large forward-facing eyes with a smaller eye on each side.
 Just as large eyes make kawaii anime characters look cute and childlike, so do the large eyes of this spider.